Zihadx/Zihadx/README.md

 ### Passionate Full Stack Developer | Tech Enthusiast | Knowledge Explorer | Aspiring Senior Software Developer with Cybersecurity Expertise | Aspiring Entrepreneur

-**I specialize in:**
+**I specialise in:**
 - Tailwind CSS, Bootstrap, JavaScript, ES6, TypeScript, React.js, Node.js, Next.js, Express.js, Redux, Material UI (MUI), Firebase, Supabase, JWT, Bcrypt
 - NoSQL Databases

 A passionate Full Stack Developer with a mission to master both software development and cybersecurity, driven to build secure, scalable, and impactful web solutions.
 Skilled in creating innovative and functional web applications, I excel at merging creativity with robust technical expertise.
 My goal is to tackle modern challenges in the tech industry while continuously refining my skills through collaboration and mentorship.
-Dedicated to enhancing application security and functionality, I am eager to contribute to your organization's growth and success.
+Dedicated to enhancing application security and functionality, I am eager to contribute to your organisation's growth and success.

 - Expertise in full-stack development with a passion for mastering complex coding challenges.
 - Proven ability to design secure, scalable, and user-friendly applications.